 - Getting strained in manually intensive processes due to office closures

 - Unclear about work-from-home policies

 Government-imposed lockdowns and retroactive legislative mandates are impacting both insurers and policy holders.
 The leaders in the insurance industry need to deliver trust, transparency and convenience.
 And to ensure this, they need to adequately communicate with their customers.
-Here is how the policy changes transform the way insurers serve their customers –
+Here are how the policy changes transform the way insurers serve their customers –